dotnet/AspNetCore.Docs/aspnetcore/blazor/security/webassembly/hosted-with-azure-active-directory.md

 ::: moniker range=">= aspnetcore-5.0"

 > [!NOTE]
 > For Blazor WebAssembly apps created in Visual Studio that are configured to support accounts in an AAD organizational directory with Microsoft Identity Platform, use Visual Studio version 16.10 or later in order to create the app with the correct Azure configuration.
-If you use a version of Visual Studio earlier than 16.10, you must manually update the app's configuration per **_each section of this article_** after generating the app in Visual Studio.
+If you use a version of Visual Studio earlier than 16.10, you must manually update the app's configuration per **_each section of this article_** after generating the app.

 ::: moniker-end